Peter Thorneycroft: Later life

-Thorneycroft was a strong supporter of Margaret Thatcher's monetarist policies, and she made him Chairman of the Conservative Party in 1975.
+Thorneycroft was a strong supporter of Margaret Thatcher's monetarist policies and she made him Chairman of the Conservative Party in 1975, succeeding his third cousin William Whitelaw.
 He held the position until 1981.

 He was notable as an amateur watercolourist and held exhibitions.
 Winston Churchill, when told of Thorneycroft's interest, had said, "Every minister must have his vice.
 Painting shall be yours".

-He was appointed to the Order of the Companions of Honour (CH) in the 1980 New Year Honours.
+He was appointed to the Order of the Companions of Honour as a Member (CH) in the 1980 New Year Honours.
 During his time as M.P. for Monmouth, Thorneycroft lived at Machen House, in the hamlet of Lower Machen, to the west of the City of Newport.

 Family

 His grandfather was the Victorian Colonel Thomas Thorneycroft, a Wolverhampton industrialist, eccentric, landowner and well-known Conservative; he was asked to stand for election by Benjamin Disraeli.
 Colonel Thorneycroft owned or leased various houses in Staffordshire and Shropshire including Tettenhall Towers and Tong Castle.

 His great-grandfather was George Benjamin Thorneycroft, an ironfounder, JP, Deputy Lord Lieutenant of Staffordshire and first Mayor of Wolverhampton.
 His grandfather's cousin was John Isaac Thorneycroft who founded Vosper Thorneycroft.
-A second cousin was Siegfried Sassoon.
-A third cousin was William Whitelaw.
-Another second cousin was the novelist Ellen Thorneycroft Fowler.
+Siegfried Sassoon and novelist Ellen Thorneycroft Fowler were Peter Thorneycroft's second cousins, while William Whitelaw was his third.
 His great uncle was Lord Wolverhampton.

-After his first marriage, to Sheila Wells Page, and divorce, he married Carla, Contessa Roberti (later known as Lady Thorneycroft, DBE) in 1949.
+After Thorneycroft's first marriage, to Sheila Wells Page, and divorce, he married Carla, Contessa Roberti (later known as Lady Thorneycroft, DBE) in 1949.
 He had a son by his first wife and a daughter by his second wife.